wa0x6e/cal-heatmap-doc/docs/options/domain/sublabel.md

 ## `gutter`

-Space between each subLabel, on pixel
+Space between each subLabel, in pixel

 ```js
 gutter?: number,